KiFoundation/ki-networks/Testnet/README.md

 ```

 Once done, you need to give a name to your node and indicate the seed server to which it should connect to join the network.
 All of this can be done in the `config.toml` that can be found in the `node-1/kid/config/` directory.
-Change the default `moniker` given in `line 11` to whatever you want (the default name is the machine name).
-Then provide in `line 163` the address of one of the following persistent peers.
+Change the default `moniker` to whatever you want (the default name is the machine name).
+Then provide in in the field `persistent_peers` the address of one of the following persistent peers.

 ```
 persistent_peers: